The concept and designation of the "Declarant" arise from the formation of a planned community or a condominium.

 There Are No Secret Declarants

-Declarant rights are commodities that can be transferred, in whole or in part, to other entities or persons.
+Declarant rights can be transferred, in whole or in part, to other entities or persons.
+Successors often include home builders, successor developers, and lenders.
 Therefore, the Declarant identified in the original Declaration for a planned community or condominium may no longer be the Declarant or may share the declarant rights with other parties.
-The current identity of the Declarant or Declarants can almost always be determined because the law specifically prohibits a Declarant from effectively transferring declarant rights without evidencing that transfer on the public records, and that transfer is not effective until the date that document is recorded or filed.
+The current identity of the Declarant or Declarants can almost always be determined because the law requires that transfers of declarant rights be evident on the public records.
+Transfers are not effective until the date that document is recorded or filed.

-The standard way to transfer declarant rights in either a planned community or a condominium is pursuant to an Assignment of Declarant Rights, executed by both the Declarant-transferor and the new Declarant-transferee and recorded in the office of the Register of Deeds in the county where the planned community or condominium is located.
+The standard way to transfer declarant rights is pursuant to an Assignment of Declarant Rights, executed by both the Declarant-transferor and the new Declarant-transferee and recorded in the office of the Register of Deeds in the county where the planned community or condominium is located.
 Technically, any recorded instrument that: (i) adequately describes the declarant rights transferred, (ii) is executed by both the transferor and the transferee, and (iii) is recorded in the office of the Register of Deeds may be sufficient to transfer the rights.

-North Carolina condominium declarant rights also can be transferred without the consent of the Declarant through foreclosure, bankruptcy sale, tax sale, judicial sale, or receivership proceedings pursuant to an explicit statutory mechanism.
-Although these non-consensual transfers are not all recorded in the Register of Deeds' office, the others will be filed in either the office of the county Clerk of Court or the office of the Clerk of the Bankruptcy Court in the applicable federal judicial district.
+In North Carolina, declarant rights can also be transferred without the consent of the Declarant through foreclosure, bankruptcy sale, tax sale, judicial sale, or receivership proceedings pursuant to an explicit statutory mechanism.
+Although these non-consensual transfers are not all recorded in the Register of Deeds' office, the others will be filed in other public record locations - either the office of the county Clerk of Court or the office of the Clerk of the Bankruptcy Court in the applicable federal judicial district.

 The common element of all of these mechanisms is that, with sufficient research, one can determine the holder or holders of the declarant rights by researching and analyzing the public records.
 Therefore, provided that you are willing to do the research, or retain legal counsel to do that research for you, you can identify the Declarant or Declarants of a North Carolina planned community or condominium.